 The USB port supports the USB 2.0/1.1 specification.
-Use this port for USB devices such as a USB keyboard/mouse, USB printer, USB flash drive and etc.
+Use this port for USB devices such as a USB key-board/mouse, USB printer, USB flash drive and etc.

-PS/2 Keyboard or PS/2 Mouse Port
+6 PS/2 Keyboard and PS/2 Mouse Port